Self-incrimination: Scotland

-United States law
+United States

 The Fifth Amendment to the United States Constitution protects the accused from being forced to incriminate themselves in a crime.
 The Amendment reads:

 No person ... shall be compelled in any criminal case to be a witness against himself ...

-Additionally, under the Miranda ruling, a person also has the right to remain silent while in police custody so as to not reveal any incriminating information.
+Additionally, under the Miranda ruling, a person also has the right to remain silent while in police custody so as not to reveal any incriminating information.
 In order to invoke this constitutional right to remain silent, a person must explicitly and unambiguously tell officers that they are exercising this right to remain silent.
-Therefore, staying silent without a prior exclamation that you are exercising this constitutional right does not invoke the right.
+Therefore, staying silent without a prior exclamation that one is exercising this constitutional right does not invoke the right.

 In Miranda v.
-Arizona (1966) the United States Supreme Court ruled that the Fifth Amendment privilege against self-incrimination requires law enforcement officials to advise a suspect interrogated in custody of them their right to remain silent and their right to an attorney.
+Arizona (1966), the United States Supreme Court ruled that the Fifth Amendment privilege against self-incrimination requires law enforcement officials to advise a suspect interrogated in custody of them their right to remain silent and their right to an attorney.
 Justice Robert H. Jackson further notes that "any lawyer worth his salt will tell the suspect in no uncertain terms to make no statement to police under any circumstances".

 Miranda warnings must be given before there is any "questioning initiated by law enforcement officers after a person has been taken into custody or otherwise deprived of his freedom of action in any significant way".
 Suspects must be warned, prior to the interrogation, that they have the right to remain silent, that anything they say may be used against them in a court of law, that they have the right to have an attorney and if one cannot afford an attorney, one will be appointed to defend such person.
 Further, only after such warnings are given and understood, may the individual knowingly waive them and agree to answer questions or make a statement.

 It is also important to note that the Fifth Amendment protects certain types of evidence, specifically testimonial evidence, which are statements that are spoken by the person in question that are made under oath.
 For a list of other different types of evidence, see Evidence (law).